Beavers (Scouting): Boy Scouts of America

-The Boy Scouts of America never organized a multi-year Beavers programme separate from Cubs.
+The Boy Scouts of America (BSA) never organized a multi-year Beavers programme separate from Cubs.
+Instead, over time, their Cub programme has expanded to fill this age group.
 While the modern incarnation of Cubs in the United States contains programmes for grades K through 5, the path to this structure was evolutionary.

-As of 1981, the earliest program available in Cubs was the Wolf Scout programme, intended for boys eight years of age.
+As of 1981, the earliest program available in Cubs was the Wolf Scout programme, intended for boys 8 years of age.
 In the fall of 1982, BSA introduced the Tiger Cubs programme for 7-year-olds, as a programme distinct from the Cubs.
-When BSA participation was changed to grade-based instead of age-based in 1986, Tiger Cubs became the 1st grade programme, effectively changing the eligible age of most Tiger Cubs boys to 6.
-Tiger Cubs were opened to Cub Packs in 1993, and Tiger Dens introduced in 1995.
-By 2001, Tigers (as they are now called) were fully integrated into Cubs and have their own merit badge.
+When BSA participation was changed to grade-based instead of age-based in 1986, Tiger Cubs became the 1st-grade programme, effectively changing the eligible age of most Tiger Cubs boys to 6.
+Tiger Cubs were opened to Cub Packs in 1993, and Tiger Dens were introduced in 1995.
+By 2001, Tigers (as they are now called) were fully integrated into Cubs and had their merit badge.

 In 2016 a pilot programme began for Kindergarten (age 5-6) boys with a new rank, Lion.
 Lions became a permanent rank inside Cubs in 2018.
 Also in 2018, as part of the larger structural change of allowing girls into all Cub programmes, girl dens at all ranks, including Lion and Tiger, were allowed.